Jet's revival looks bleak as Anil Agarwal pulls out of race for acquiring cash-strapped airline

 Jet Airways had grounded its operations on April 17 after running out of funds to stay afloat.
 The grounded airline became the first domestic airliner to go into bankruptcy after the Mumbai bench of the NCLT admitted an insolvency petition filed by State Bank of India (SBI) on behalf of 26 lenders on June 20.

 In total, the cash-starved airline owes Rs 8,500 crore to the consortium of 26 banks.
-The airline owes more than Rs 13,000 crore to the several vendors and nearly 23,000 employees.
+The airline owes more than Rs 13,000 crore to several vendors and nearly 23,000 employees.

 Over 20,000 jobs at stake